 Read the full interview here.

-Fraud is a significant pain point in the travel industry, with a recent survey revealing that 53% of travel merchants reported fraud costs of more than USD 10 million in 2024.
+Fraud is a significant pain point in the travel industry, with a 2025 survey revealing that travel merchants reported average fraud costs of USD 11 million.
 In the following interviews, we explore fraud prevention tactics and fraud trends in the sector.

 Javier Gutierrez Rueda, Director Corporate Development and Head of Payments and Fraud Prevention at Avianca Airlines, takes a close look at current SCA challenges and suggests ways to overcome them.